Implementing black hole as efficient power plant: Summary

-{\emph{Summary}.}---In this letter, we applied the Rankine cycle to the black hole heat engine by analogy with the steam power plant.
+In this paper, we applied the Rankine cycle to the black hole heat engine by analogy with the steam power plant.
 We first examined the phase structure for the black hole molecules working as substance in the engine.
 Then after making a comparison between the small-large black hole phase transition and the liquid-vapour phase transition of water, we operated the black hole engine along the Rankine cycle with which the steam power plant operates.
-In the reduced $\tilde{T}$-$\tilde{S}$ chart, the work, heat, and efficiency of the engine were found to be charge-independent.
+In the reduced $\tilde{T}$-$\tilde{S}$ chart, the work, heat, and efficiency of the engine were found to be charge-free.
 Furthermore, our result shows that, when a back pressure mechanism is introduced for the black hole heat engine, the engine efficiency will approach its maximum.
 For example, the efficiency for $\tilde{T}_{2}=0.1$ reaches $98.62\%$, which is only slightly smaller than the bounded efficiency 99.07\% of the corresponding Carnot engine.
 More importantly, the engine also produces the maximal work at the same time.
 Thus this result may provide us a novel and efficient mechanism to produce the useful mechanical work with the black hole.

 At last, we would like to make a few comments.
 Here we dealt with the charged AdS black hole heat engine operating along the Rankine cycle.
 During the cycle, the engine produces useful work to its surroundings.
 Of course, one can consider a reverse cycle, the refrigeration cycle for the black hole engine if the work is provided by its surroundings.
 Moreover, one can consider the heat engine by the rotating AdS black holes or black holes in higher-derivative gravity, where the phase diagram is similar to the water with a triple point being found.
 These may provide a novel way to transfer heat energy to mechanical work, and black hole heat engine may act as a possible energy source for the high energy astrophysical phenomena near the black holes.
 On the other hand, according to the AdS/CFT correspondence, finding out the holographic dual description of such thermodynamic cycle in the large $N$ field theory is also an interesting and important subject.
+It is worth to point out that in Ref.~\cite{Rosso}, the authors have expressed the heat and work of the heat engines by using the field theory terms.
+Further, understanding the CFTs via the property of the holographic heat engines is also very promising.